slotopol/server/README.md

 You can use token `eyJhbGciOiJIUzI1NiIsInR5cCI6IkpXVCJ9.eyJpc3MiOiJzbG90b3BvbCIsImV4cCI6NDg2NzQ0NzYxNywibmJmIjoxNzA2NjQ3NjE3LCJ1aWQiOjN9.6g2Hig9ErG8IbvzkPppry5F8HJsMunZPwuQzmetGh4c` for test purpose, it given for user with UID=3 on 100 years.
 Replace `{{token}}` at samples below to this value.

-* When you get 401 status code, use refresh-call with refresh-token to get new tokens pair.
+* When your access token expires (you can get response with 401 status code), use refresh-call with refresh-token to get new tokens pair.

 ```sh
 curl -H "Content-Type: application/json" -H "Authorization: Bearer {{token}}" -X GET localhost:8080/refresh